Personvernerklæring for JURK – Juridisk Rådgivning For Kvinner

 When we register your case, we will also register your contact information.
 This includes your phone number, address and e-mail.
 We need this information to be able to contact you, and we need your address in case we will send you a letter or send a letter on your behalf.
 We store this information in a secure computer program where we store all information about or clients and their cases.
 We might need your personal ID number, e.g. to file a complaint on your behalf.
 If so, we will ask you for such information when we need it.
 We do not record such information in our computer program directly, but if it is written in e.g. a letter of complaint, we will store the letter electronically (in our computer program).

 While we work on the case, your case worker might keep printouts of the information about you and your case in a folder.
 The folder is kept in a box, which is stored in a locked cabinet when the case worker is not working.
 We destroy the folder when we have closed the case.

 (When we register your data, we do so because we have agreed to do an assessment of your case, and the legal basis for doing so is GDPR Article 6 no. 1 (b)).

 When we ask you to answer our statistical questions:

-Everyone contacting us are asked to answer statistical questions.
+We ask everyone who contacts JURK to answer statistical questions.
 If you submit your case through our website, you will answer these statistical questions online.
 If we receive your case over the phone or through personal attendance, we will fill out the form for you.
 Before filling out the form, we will inform you that participation is voluntary and ask if you are comfortable with answering our questions.